blueboxgroup/knife-bluebox/README.md

 # `knife bluebox`
-This is the official Opscode Knife plugin for {Blue Box}[http://www.bluebox.net].
+This is the official Opscode Knife plugin for [Blue Box](http://www.bluebox.net).
-This plugin gives knife the ability to create, bootstrap, and manage Blue Box servers and load balancers.
+This plugin gives knife the ability to create, bootstrap, and manage Blue Box servers.

 ## Installation
 This plugin is distributed as a Ruby Gem.
 To install it, run: